 If you go by plane, you can fly at any time of the day.
-After a night's stay, the balloon company will pick you up from your hotel early in the morning and transfer you to the flight destination.
-After the balloon flight, you will come back to your hotel.
+After a night's stay, the hot air balloon company will pick you up from your hotel early in the morning and transfer you to the flight destination.
+After the hot air balloon flight, you will come back to your hotel.
 You are free after this activity, which takes a total of 3 hours.
 If you want to return to Istanbul, you can visit the area until the flight time.
 Guests arriving by plane in Cappadocia generally prefer to take 2 days 1 night or 3 days 2 nights package tour.
 Package tours include flight tickets, airport hotel transfers, accommodation in the hotel, guided daily tours.
 If you don like to fly back to Istanbul, you can go to Izmir or Antalya airport.
 But you have tell this when you are booking flight tickets in Istanbul.

 It is a total of 3 hours of activity.
 For the Cappadocia hot air balloon tour, you are taken from your hotel an hour before the flight time and brought to the flight point.